NoobieMatt/wcs-deployment-utils/README.md

 Copy a branch of dialog from a source workspace to a target workspace.

 Default insert is 'sibling' which inserts the branch as the immediate sibling of the target node.
-Alternatively, 'child' can be specified so that the branch is inserted as the first child of the node.
+Alternatively, 'child' or 'last_child' can be specified so that the branch is inserted as the first or last child of the node.
 If `target_node` is specified as 'root', the branch is inserted as the first child of the dialog root

 Any existing nodes with the same name or ID will be deleted